Superposition theorem state that:

-The voltage across (or current through) an element in a linear electric circuit is the algebraic sum of the voltages across (or currents through) that element due to each independent source acting alone.
+The superposition theorem states that the voltage across (or current through) an element in a linear electric circuit is the algebraic sum of the voltages across (or currents through) that element due to each independent source acting alone.
+The superposition theorem example can help us understand the idea.

-The above superposition theorem statement means that each independent source has its effect on each circuit passive elements.
-And the final effect can be found using the algebraic sum of all the above effects.
+The above superposition theorem statement means that each independent source has its effect on each circuit’s passive elements.
+The final effect can be found using the algebraic sum of all the above effects.

-If an electrical circuit has multiple independent sources and the circuit is a linear circuit, so, the circuit can be analyzed using superposition theorem.
+If an electrical circuit has multiple independent sources and is linear, the circuit can be analyzed using the superposition theorem.

-- Replace all current sources with an open circuit and voltage sources with a closed circuit, expect, the source you are considering in next steps.
+- Replace all current sources with an open circuit and voltage sources with a closed circuit, except, the source you are considering in the next steps.

 - Find the current in each branch and voltage at each node, whatever technique you like.